 I made a super simplified version here today.
 Though it was really yummy, the version I made for the farmers’ market was rather complicated.
 It involved grilling the vegetables first to boost the smokiness.
 Today I cut that step out, and followed a more traditional authentic ratatouille method of stove top stewing.
 I also made a few tweaks so this can be made in under a half hour!
 I used smoked paprika and fire roasted tomatoes to give the ratatouille a smoky flavor.
-That way all you have to do is, just chop the veggies and give them a quick sauté and that’s it!